Mr. James Roper

 With over forty years experience in music education and performance, Mr. Turk is in frequent demand as a guest conductor, clinician, announcer, church organist, and cocktail pianist.
 He is the private school representative to the Board of Directors of the Maryland Choral Educators Association.

 Mr. Matthew Bickel, Orchestra Director and Assistant Band Director, is a 1995 graduate of DeMatha Catholic High School.
-In 1999, he received his Bachelor's Degree in Music Education and Music Performance from the Eastman School of Music.
-In 2002, he received his Master's Degree in Trumpet Performance at the University of Maryland, College Park.
+He received his Bachelor's Degree in Music Education and Music Performance from the Eastman School of Music.
+He received his Master's Degree in Trumpet Performance at the University of Maryland, College Park.

 Mr. John Mitchell, Director Emeritus